FSD: Fully-Specialized Detector via Neural Architecture Search

 \subsection{Evaluation Criteria}

 For a comprehensive evaluation of the detection results of our FSD, we adopt some common metrics in general object detection tasks, which are the mean average precision (mAP) and the overall mean recall rate~\cite{DBLP:journals/corr/LinMBHPRDZ14}.
 Moreover, following~\cite{yan20183d}, we also evaluate our method using the sensitivity under different false positives per image (FPPI) corresponding with different IoU thresholds and their intersection over the detected bounding-box (IoBB) thresholds counterparts.
-Detailed descriptions of evaluation criteria are shown in the supplementary material.